 If a mediator succeeds in their role, and the separating spouses can come to an agreement on how to divide property and handle child custody, they may be able to move forward with an uncontested divorce, avoiding court entirely.

-Divorce FAQ – Contact the Sachdev Legal Group, APC
+Divorce FAQ – Contact the San Diego Divorce Lawyers, APC

 Do you have questions about the marriage dissolution process that we did not cover on this divorce FAQ page?
-If so, please do not hesitate to reach out to the team at the Sachdev Legal Group, APC, to arrange a free initial consultation at our San Diego law offices.
+If so, please do not hesitate to reach out to the team at the San Diego Divorce Lawyers, APC, to arrange an initial consultation at our San Diego law offices.
 Our experienced attorneys will be happy to meet with you to provide you with the answers you require.